Big Mama Thornton: Death and burial

+Summing up her life, Thornton said: "I've been happy.
+There have been dull moments, but you have to take as worse as you going to get it or else you are never going to see it.
+And I've been happy and I'd like to stay that way".

 Style

 Thornton's performances were characterized by her deep, powerful voice and strong sense of self.
 She was given her nickname, "Big Mama," by Frank Schiffman, the manager of Harlem's Apollo Theater, because of her strong voice, size, and personality.
 Thornton stated that she was louder than any microphone and did not want a microphone to ever be as loud as she was.
+Her voice was often depicted as fresh, eloquent, and resonant, founded on the gospel music she was exposed to as a kid in Alabama.
 Alice Echols, the author of a biography of Janis Joplin, said that Thornton could sing in a "pretty voice" but did not want to.
-Thornton said, "My singing comes from my experience...
-My own experience.
-I never had no one teach me nothin’.
-I never went to school for music or nothin’.
-I taught myself to sing and to blow harmonica and even to play drums by watchin' other people!
-I can't read music, but I know what I'm singing!
-I don't sing like nobody but myself."

 Her style was heavily influenced by gospel music that she listened to growing up in the home of a preacher, though her genre could be described as blues.
 Thornton was quoted in a 1980 article in The New York Times: "when I was comin' up, listening to Bessie Smith and all, they sung from their heart and soul and expressed themselves.
 That's why when I do a song by Jimmy Reed or somebody, I have my own way of singing it.
 Because I don't want to be Jimmy Reed, I want to be me.
 I like to put myself into whatever I'm doin' so I can feel it".

-Scholars such as Maureen Mahon have praised Thornton for subverting traditional roles of African-American women.
-She added a female voice to a field that was dominated by white males, and her strong personality transgressed stereotypes of what an African-American woman should be.
+Scholars such as Maureen Mahon have praised Thornton for subverting traditional roles of Black or African-American women.
+She added a black woman's voice to a field that was dominated by white males, and her strong personality transgressed stereotypes of what a Black or African-American woman should be.
 This transgression was an integral part of her performance and stage persona.

 Scholar Tyina Steptoe has written that Thornton's gender nonconformity helped to establish rock 'n' roll as a rebellious form of music.
 She says that Thornton should be understood as queer.
+Music historian Evelyn McDonnell remarked "If you go back and look at Bessie Smith, Big Mama Thornton — they were not publicly identifying themselves as queer, necessarily, but clearly signaling in their lyrics and dressing in suits".